UNINETTSigma2/documentation/software/userinstallsw/easybuild.md

 This will check that all the necessary dependencies are available in the current EB repository.
 If not, you will get an error message.
 It will also print the full list of dependencies, where everything marked with ``[x]`` means that the dependency is already satisfied, and won't be re-installed.
+If you only want to see which extra dependencies are going to be installed:

+    $ eb rjags-4-12-foss-2021b-R-4.1.2.eb --missing-modules

 **Step 3:** If the test build was successful, you can perform the build with: